ome/omero-guide-fiji/docs/imagej_python.rst

 To run the macro, we use ImageJ1 windows so it requires using ImageJ in GUI mode and requires handling the resulting windows.
 This is the reason the parameter `headless` is set to `False`.
 If you are running the example in the Docker container, you will also need to start UI environment if it is not already up.
+If you have used the option 2 above, select ``desktop`` to start the UI environment.

 If you do not use any ImageJ1 features e.g. macro, you do **not** need the UI environment and do **not** need to set the `headless` parameter (default is `True`).